canonical/lxd/doc/howto/instances_routed_nic_vm.md

 If there is a `lxdbr0` network on the host, the name server can be set to that IP instead.
 ```

-Finally, we add this `netplan` configuration to the instance using the `cloud-init.network-config` configuration key:
+You can then start your instance with:

-    lxc config set jammy cloud-init.network-config "$(cat netplan.yaml)"
+    lxc start jammy

 ```{note}
 Before you start your instance, make sure that you have {ref}`configured the parent network <nic-routed>` to enable proxy ARP/NDP.
 ```

-You can then start your instance with:

-    lxc start jammy